 Sash windows: an authentic choice

 Our uPVC sash windows are made to perfectly fit your home and are traditionally designed to resemble timber.
 Available in a large range of colours including attractive wood effect finishes, they look almost indistinguishable from traditional wooden windows.
 A+ rated for energy efficiency; draughts will no longer be an issue and you will notice a reduction in your heating bills.
-Our sash windows can achieve Secured by Design accreditation.
-This demonstrates that they’ve been rigorously tested and pass standards set out by the police

 When to install secondary windows